rafaelgard/rafaelgard.github.io/another-page.md

-## Hi there, I'm Rafael - Data Scientist, Master's Student (USP).
+## Hi there, I'm Rafael Gardel - Data Scientist, Master's Degree in Industrial Engineering (USP).

-# Data Scientist

-#### Technical Skills: Python, Machine Learning, SQL, Operational Research, Optimization, Logistics, Power BI, Azure.
+I have 7 years of programming experience and 4 years of experience with Python, mathematical modeling, SQL, and data analysis.

+I currently work as a mid-level Data Scientist providing services to Ambev, where I focus on mathematical modeling of problems related to beer production processes using operations research, leveraging Python, Gurobi, Highspy, and Pyomo.

+I have previously worked as a Data Scientist focused on logistics and as a Senior CRM and BI Analyst in a multinational retail company with a focus on credit cards.

+I hold a master’s degree in Production Engineering from Poli-USP, with a focus on Operations Research, particularly in mathematical modeling and optimization using tools like Gurobi and Pyomo, especially applied to logistics and financial problems.

+## Detailed Work Experience
+**Data Scientist @ BRQ (Ambev) (May 2024 - Present)**: At BRQ, I work for Ambev, performing the following key activities: Mathematical modeling of problems related to beer production processes using operations research with Gurobi and Pyomo;

+**Data Analyst @ Milenio Capital (January 2024 - April 2024)**: Development and improvement of dashboards in Power BI and automation of activities using Python.

+**Freelance Data Scientist @ Self-employed (July 2023 - January 2024)**: Currently, I am working on Python projects as a freelancer for two companies.
+In both projects, I am using NLP and machine learning to optimize marketing strategies and increase sales.
+- Natural Language Processing (NLP) using transformers.
+- Creation of classification and regression models.

+**Data Scientist @ Thera Consulting (March 2023 - July 2023)**:
+- I worked as a data scientist, modeling and creating specific methods for an optimization project involving Brazil, China, and Austria.
+- Mathematical modeling of logistics problems using Gurobi.
+- Refactoring Python code.
+- Version control of code with Git and testing using Azure and GCP platforms.

+**Senior BI CRM Analyst @ Cencosud (April 2022 - February 2023)**: I worked in the CRM and BI area for credit cards in several brands, performing the following main activities:

+- Generating insights from data analysis in QlikView, Power BI, and Microstrategy databases to increase conversion rates for campaigns and products.
+- Automating ETL processes, creating databases, and generating reports using QlikView (scripting and macros) and Python.
+- Migrating existing databases and reports from QlikView to Microstrategy in the cloud for faster report creation and insight generation.
+- Creating machine learning models (classification, clustering, regression, NLP, and data mining) for churn prediction, generating insights, and improving segmentation.
+I structured and executed the entire ML process flow for the department.

+**Teaching Assistant, University of São Paulo (USP) (April 2021 - July 2021)**:

+- Provided support to students with questions about modeling and optimization in production systems courses.
+Engineering Internships, (August 2015 - May 2019)

+- Worked at three companies in the Oil & Gas and Optical Fiber sectors, performing activities such as process mapping, material tracking in SAP, generating indicators, and automating Excel spreadsheets using VBA programming.

 ## Education
-- MS., Industrial Engineering | University of São Paulo (USP) (Present): Research in Production Engineering in the field of operations research, focusing on optimizing vessel scheduling for offshore oil well production. (_At the moment_)
+- Master’s Degree in Production Engineering | University of São Paulo (USP): My research focuses on offshore rig routing for oil and gas production.
+(2020 - 2024)

-- B.S., Industrial Engineering	| Federal Fluminense University (_November 2019_)
+- Bachelor's Degree, Production Engineering | Federal Fluminense University (November 2019)

-## Experience with:

-- ML classification, regression, NLP, clustering models, operations research mathematical models especialy involving VRP on Gurobi, Pyomo and Highs.
+- I have 12 publications, including 1 master’s thesis in Production Engineering, 5 book chapters, 4 conference presentations, 2 articles, and I have taught 2 Python minicourses for Engineering.
+I also have various publications on Medium about project management, VBA, and scientific research.

+- During my undergraduate studies in Production Engineering at UFF, I participated in a junior enterprise, serving as marketing director and was one of the founders of the Production Engineering Academic Center (CAEPRO) in the marketing area.

-### Languages and Tools:
+## Languages and Tools

-- Python (Numpy, Numba, Pandas, Scikit-learn, Keras, Seaborn, Plotly, Matplotlib, NLTK, Spacy)
+- Python (Numpy, Numba, Pandas, Scikit-learn, TensorFlow, Seaborn, Plotly, Matplotlib)
+- Automated testing (Pytest, Github actions)
+- Refactoring (Pylint)
+- R (Statistical Analysis)
 - SQL (Mysql, SQL Server, PostgreSQL, DBeaver)
-- Power BI (Dax)
+- Power Bi (DAX)
-- Gurobi, Pyomo and Highs.
 - Azure
 - GCP
+- Microstrategy
+- Qlikview
+- Airflow
+- Docker
+- GIT
+- Julia
 - C++
 - VBA

-## Detailed Work Experience
+## My Programming Experience
-**Data Scientist @ Thera Consulting (_March 2023 - _July 2023__)**:
-Worked as a data scientist, modeling and creating specific methods for an optimization project involving Brazil, China, and Áustria.
-- Mathematical modeling of logistical problems using Gurobi.
-- Code refactoring in Python.
-- Code versioning with git and testing using Azure and GCP platforms.

-**Senior CRM BI Analyst @ Cencosud (_April 2022 - _February 2023__)**:
-I worked in the CRM & BI area of ​​credit cards for several brands, carrying out the main activities:

-- Generated insights from data analysis in QlikView, Power BI, and Microstrategy databases to increase campaign and product conversion rates.
-- Automated ETL processes, created databases, and generated reports using QlikView (scripting and macros) and Python.
-- Migrated existing QlikView databases and reports to Microstrategy in the cloud for faster report creation and insight generation.
-- Created machine learning models (classification, clustering, regression, NLP, and data mining) for churn prediction, generating insights and better segmentation.
-- Structured and executed the entire ML process flow for the department.
-- Automated day-to-day tasks using Python

-**Teaching Assistant, University of São Paulo (USP) (_April 2021 - _July 2021__)**
-- Provided support to students with questions about the modeling and optimization of production system course.

-**Engineering Internships, (_August 2015 - _May 2019__)**
-- Worked in three companies in the Oil & Gas and Fiber Optics sectors, conducting activities such as process mapping, materials tracking in SAP, indicator generation, and
-Excel spreadsheet automation using VBA programming.
+- Python, Machine Learning, SQL, Operations Research, Optimization, Logistics, Power BI, Docker, Azure, GCP.

+- Julia and C++: Focus on creating heuristics for optimization problems.

+- Classification models, regression, NLP, LLM, clustering, and mathematical models for operations research, especially involving VRP in Gurobi, Pyomo, and Highs.

 ## Volunteer Work
 **Director of Communication, Academic Engineering Center, (2014 - 2016)**